FPGA-Research-Manchester/FABulous/docs/VPR_flow.md

 The ptc number provided for each node in the routing resource (RR) graph represents the pin, track or class of the node.
 With SOURCE, SINK, IPIN and OPIN nodes, this is the ptc of the appropriate pin in the block type definition, however with CHANY and CHANX nodes it is more arbitrary.
 Here, each wire's ptc number should be different from any wire it overlaps with **anywhere along its length**.
 Currently, for simplicity's sake, we simply assign a different ptc number to every wire on the fabric.
 More information can be found in this Google Group discussion:

 [VTR Users PTC discussion]https://groups.google.com/g/vtr-users/c/ZFXPn-W3SxA/m/ROkfD2oEAQAJ

+Although no meaningful routing connections are specified in the architecture.xml file, it is important that all pins do not have an Fc value of 0.
+This is because VPR uses the Fc value to gauge how well connected to the fabric a pin is, and so will not be able to find routing candidates with 0 Fc pins.
+Currently FABulous is set up with a default fractional Fc of 1 such that all pins are connected to the fabric and are viable candidates.